 Was instructed to attend to and transact all business brought before him from either Greene or Oglethorpe counties; has approved a number of contracts presented by citizens of Oglethorpe county, which he purposes to keep separately from the business of Greene county, to the end that no confusion may arise.
 For the last three weeks has bent every energy and given his whole time to advancing the general interest of freedmen in his jurisdiction; at first met with opposition, and very little encouragement from either white or black; the negro seemed resolved and obstinate, and the white careless and indifferent and full of evil forebodings, and a mutual distrust, with but little good feeling, existed between the employer and employed.
 He went to work, and wherever he could find or get a crowd of freedmen together, gave them a "little talk," and the result is, nearly all have made contracts and have homes for the present year, except the unfortunate classes of women, children, the aged, decrepit, and orphans.
 All who wanted laborers are generally supplied, and nearly all the freedmen have obtained homes and work.
 The freedmen, throughout the holidays, have behaved better, been more orderly, sober, and quiet than ever before recollected.
-This is the general remark and conclusion of every one, and nearly every farmer in his section enters upon the new year more cheerful and hopeful than he auticipated.
-The contracts on the large farms generally are made for part of the crops-from one-fourth to one-half, one-third being the usual rate-and the freedmen in most instances appear pleased and contented.
+This is the general remark and conclusion of every one, and nearly every farmer in his section chiters upon the new year more cheerful and hopeful than he an-The contracts on the large farms generally are made for part of the crops-from one-fourth to one-half, one-third being the usual rate-and the freedmen in most instances appear pleased and contented.

-Bureau of Refugees, Freedmen, and Abandoned Lands, Office Acting Ass't Commissioner, State of Georgia, Augusta, Georgia, January 17, 1866.
+BURBAU OF REFUGEES, FREEDMEN, AND ABANDONED LANDS, OFFICE ACTING ASS'T COMMISSIONER, STATE OF GEORGIA, Augusta, Georgia, January 17, 1866.